arturmrowca/IVNS/README.md

 To achieve realisitic results for the timing behaviour of security protocols, this simulator offers the possibility to read out latencies from encryption, decryption, signing and verification from a database depending on the size of the message that is to be processed and the type of algorithm that is used.
-This includes e.g. RSA or AES encryption with various keys (512 to 2048 bit for RSA ands 128 to 256 bit for AES).
+This includes e.g. RSA or AES encryption with various keys (512 to 2048 bit for RSA and 128 to 256 bit for AES).
 The database was measured on a STM32 microcontroller and is stored in \ECUSimulation\config\data\measurements.db.
 Furthermore to configure ECUs, gateways and buses either the API can be used or the project.ini and timings.ini and can_ids.ini file can be used which are located in IVNS\ECUSimulation\config\data.
 This will be demonstrated in the